SkooveLearn PianoDownload on the App Store

 • C – Thumb (1)

-The A minor chord progression is widely used in various genres, from rock and pop to jazz and classical music.
-An Am chord progression often includes chords like Am, C, G, and E. Here are some popular A minor chord progressions:
+A minor chord progressions are found in lots of music, from rock and pop to jazz, classical and more.
+An Am chord progression often has chords like Am, C, G, and E. Here are some fun A minor chord progressions:

 • Am – F – C – G